syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Bookmarks.md

 WordDocumentPart class contains the collection of sections.
 WordDocumentPart is usually used with the Bookmark Navigator.

-> Note: WordDocumentPart contains the copy of sections from the documents.
+N> WordDocumentPart contains the copy of sections from the documents.
 When you modify the content of the WordDocumentPart, it does not affect the objects inside the document.